ewjay/fapiwiki/FAPI_Meeting_Notes_2023-03-15_Atlantic.rst

 * Question was raised whether the title should have "Draft" or "Implementer's draft"

   * It should be "Draft" because it has not been voted on.

+* The draft will be updated and sent to the foundation secretary again.

 All other drafts: Put "draft" in the title (Nat)
 ----------------------------------------------------